sdvegetationimaging/Imaging-Analysis/README.md

 ## We Are

-A group of independent researchers learning about plants and emerging technologies, finding areas where we can engaging with the community, hoping to make a positive difference.
+A group of independent researchers learning about plants and emerging technologies, looking for ways to  engage with the community in creating its own solutions, and hoping to make a positive difference.
 We are self-funded.

 ### Questions and comments are welcome
 via <span><a href="mailto:sdvegetationimaging@gmail.com"> email</a></span>